Trinkle23897/Fast-Poisson-Image-Editing/docs/backend/README.md

 ## CUDA

-CUDA backend needs to specify the number of threads in one block it will use, with `-z` or `--block-size` option (default value is 1024).
+CUDA EquSolver needs to specify the number of threads in one block it will use, with `-z` or `--block-size` option (default value is 1024):

-There's no other parameters for CUDA EquSolver:

 ```bash
 $ fpie -s test2_src.png -m test2_mask.png -t test2_tgt.png -o result.jpg -h1 130 -w1 130 -n 5000 -g src -b cuda --method equ -z 256